orbit-online/iframe-file-transfer/README.md

 Example "mock" implementations can be found here and are useful for testing the receiver end of the protocol.

+The [playground](https://orbit-online.github.io/iframe-file-transfer/playground.html) is an implementation for a sender that can be used to simulate a Orbit web client for testing a custom receiver implementation.

 ## Receiver

 Receivers are responsible for listening to file transfer events, and sending complete or cancel events back to the host, along with facilitating a place for error messages can appear to users in case anything should go wrong.